-- O94.
-Technical Reading Skills (3).
+- 094. Technical Reading Skills (3).
 Individual diagnosis of reading skills with personalized, competency-based prescriptions for enhancement of reading strategies and vocabulary.
 Institutional credit only.
-GRADES: A, B, C, NC. - 095.
-Reinforcing Communication Skills (3).
+GRADES: A, B, C, NC. - Reinforcing Communication Skills (3).
 Individualized development of reading, writing, speaking, and thinking skills.
 Institutional credit only.
 GRADES: A, B, C, NC. - 097.
 Basic Pre-Algebra Skills (3).
 Individual diagnosis of arithmetic skills with personalized, competency-based prescriptions for enhancement.
 Institutional credit only.
 GRADES: A, B, C, NC.
-Not open for students with credit in MS 099, 101, and 102. - O98.
+Not open for students with credit in MS 099, 101, and 102. - 098.
 Basic Algebra Skills (3).
 Individualized instruction in beginning algebra skills.
 Placement in this course is determined by the Mathematics Placement Test/ACT.
 Not open to students with credit in MS 099/101 or MS 102.
 Institutional credit only.
-GRADES: A, B, C, NC. - 101.
-Academic Survival Skills (1).
-Individualized instruction in reading, listening, notetaking, study skills.
-Additional skills taught include effective time management and self-control techniques.
-Not open to those with senior standing. - 102.
-Freshman Orientation (2).
-Using individualized instruction, this seminar provides supportive guidance in academic problem-solving, decision-making strategies and successful experiences.
-OPEN TO FRESHMEN ONLY.
-GRADES: A, B, C, NC. - 120.
+GRADES: A, B, C, NC. - 104.
+Academic Success Skills (3).
+Individualized freshman seminar providing supportive guidance in study skills, problem-solving, decision-making, and college adjustment.
+Open to freshmen only.
+Grades: A, B, C, N.C. - 120.
 Career Planning Skills (1).
 Individualized instruction in self-analysis of abilities, achievements, and interests to develop career goals and plans.
 Various career opportunities will also be explored. - 205.
 Peer Counselor Training (2).
+May be duplicated for credit for a total of six (6) semester hours.
 Training for students serving as orientation peer counselors in knowledge of self, campus, orientation consumers, listening skills, public speaking, and decision making.
 Permission of instructor is required. - 206.
 Advanced Peer Counselor Training (2).
+May be duplicated for credit for a total of four (4) semester hours.
 Advanced training for students serving as orientation leaders.
 Gives students opportunity to enhance leadership, organizational and human relations skills through supervisory responsibilities.
 Permission of instructor is required. - 210.
 Resident Assistant Seminar (2).
 Seminar for resident hall assistant providing experience in developing community, working with college students, and understanding the purpose and scope of residence halls. - 301, 302, 303.
 Academic Performance Management (1-3).
 Realizing that fellow students can be effective teachers, the University offers negotiable academic credit to qualified students who serve as tutors in selected areas.
 Permission of instructor is required. - 320.
 Employability Skills (1).
-Individualized instruction in the job search process, including cover letter and resume writing and interviewing.
+Individualized instruction in the job search process, including cover letter and résumé writing and interviewing.

-DEPARTMENT OF MATHEMATICAL COMPUTING AND INFORMATION SCIENCES (MS) (CS)
+DEPARTMENT OF MATHEMATICAL, COMPUTING AND INFORMATION SCIENCES (MS) (CS) (EG)